 Whole class Phonics teaching that typically takes place in Reception, year 1 and year 2 of Primary school is hugely beneficial to dyslexic children in helping them encode the phoneme and grapheme correspondence in words – however, this alone is rarely enough.

 A PowerPoint guide on how to use the Roger Phonak touch screen radio aid.

-Precision Teaching is an intervention approach aimed at improving a student’s fluency in a skill where automaticity is required.
+In this Webinar and article, we explain Precision Teaching - an approach aimed at improving a student’s fluency in a skill where automaticity is required.
 Teaching objectives are ALWAYS specific and teaching sessions are daily, brief and timed.

 Children with learning difficulties (LD) and autism often have the information you are asking them for, but don't understand the question or how it is being asked.
 This article will go through some top tips for educators and parents.

 This article will look at understanding puberty as a child with autism and what school and parents can do to help support them.